 - Get your study permit/student visa - If you will be studying in Canada for more than six months, you need a study permit from the Government of Canada.
 To find out about applying for a study permit, visit the Citizenship and Immigration Canada website or contact the nearest Canadian Visa office (Embassy, High Commission or Consulate) to apply for a study permit/student visa.
 There are timelines and many steps to follow so we recommend looking into the process right away.

 Mount Royal University is a Designated Learning Institution as per Citizenship and Immigration Canada, permitted to host international students on a study permit.
-A list of Mount Royal’s designated learning programs can be found here.
+Here is a list of Mount Royal’s designated learning programs.
 The University’s DLI number is located on your visa letter.

 A study permit is not an entry document.
 Depending on your country of citizenship, you will automatically be issued a visa or an Electronic Travel Authorization (eTA) when your permit is approved.
 If you plan to travel outside of Canada while on a study permit, ensure that you have the proper, valid documents to re-enter the country.

 - Start using your MRU email - We will communicate important information to you through your MRU email account.
 Check your email often.

 - Get Advised - For support selecting the appropriate classes, you can review advising information online or contact your academic advisor.
 You can also check your mruGradU8 to track your progress.

 - Register for courses online - Register for your courses on MyMRU on or after the date specified in your admission package.

 - Request Confirmation of Enrolment - Obtain your Confirmation of Enrolment letter by emailing email@example.com from your MyMRU email account.